Dear Attendees,

 It’s no secret that half of amateur astronomy is now represented by astro-photographers.
 In the past, we’ve informally relegated night photography to the outer “north” portion of the event grounds (which we call the Oort-cloud).
-Although we still encourage astro-photographers to use that area, we are also expanding the dark enforced area near the hospitality tent to include all of the Jupiter and Saturn rows, and allowing anyone, including photographers, to use the dark enforced areas.
+Although we still encourage astro-photographers to use that area, we will continue with the expanded “dark enforced” area near the hospitality tent to include all of the Jupiter and Saturn rows.
+Photographers may use this area, but will be expected to cover all of their lights including shielding laptop screens, taping over LEDs, and minimizing the use of headlamps.
+We received complaints about light leakage in 2024, and we really need everyone’s cooperation in this regard to prevent recurrence in 2025.
+If you have a “smart-telescope”, please plan on setting up as far as possible from the big-dob visual observers.

 For the rest of the field, even in areas with families and beginners, we ask that only dim red light be used.
 White lights are really a nuisance for everyone and we ask that they be left completely off or fully masked.